 “Former solicitor Liz Davies is renowned as “one of the most able juniors around.”
 She co-authored the main textbook on homelessness and allocation law and is seen as an “absolute authority” in that area of law.
 She is also able to maintain particularly good relationships with clients.”

 “Liz Davies has been promoted to the top tier of the rankings this year following a glut of positive feedback.
 “A good fighter in court,” she is a leading thinker on homelessness and allocation law, an area she “knows inside-out.”

 Chambers UK 2009

-- Housing Allocation and Homelessness: Law and Practice, co-author with Jan Luba QC and Connor Johnston (Jordans, 2016, 4th edition).
+- Housing Allocation and Homelessness: Law and Practice, co-author with HHJ Jan Luba QC, Connor Johnston and Tessa Buchanan (LexisNexis 2018, 5th edition).

 - Contributor to Housing Law Handbook (Cottle et al, Law Society, 2009)